Fulvio Collovati: International career

 In his international career, Collovati played 50 games and scored 3 goals: he made his senior debut for Italy on 24 February 1979 against the Netherlands (3–0) and he scored his first international goal on 16 February 1980 during Italy–Romania (2–1).
 Collovati was a member of the Italy squad that finished in fourth place at the 1980 European Championships on home soil, missing the decisive penalty in the shoot-out of the bronze-medal match against Czechoslovakia.
 Collovati represented his country in 8 FIFA World Cup qualification matches and was a protagonist at the 1982 World Cup in Spain where Italy won the World Cup for a third time, and Collovati was named as a member of the team of the tournament.
 He also made an appearance for Italy at the 1986 World Cup.

 After retirement

 He is now an analyst for the Italian media station RAI.

+Personal life

+Collovati is married to Caterina Cimmino and has two daughters.
+He considers himself Roman Catholic.